Curriculum Vitae

 I

-am currently working at Katok Girls Arab school in Brunei.
-My employment is
+worked at Katok Girls Arab school in Brunei for three years.
+My employment was

 managed through a company called CFBT who are a branch of Education Trust based

 in the UK.
-I currently teach years 9, 10 and 11 O Level English.
-I also manage
+I taught years 9, 10 and 11 O Level English.
+I also managed the

-the library ECA, have led department PD’s in dyslexia and adaptive teaching and
+library ECA, have led department PD’s in dyslexia and adaptive teaching and I

-I am an associate teacher supporting new teachers who join the company.
-I am
+am an associate teacher supporting new teachers who join the company.
+I have

 I worked at ISB in Brunei for three years.
 I taught English